RETURN-project/makeDataCube/README.md

 [![codecov](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/)

 # makeDataCube
-The makeDataCube R project generates a data cube from Landsat and Sentinel-2 data using [FORCE](https://davidfrantz.github.io/code/force/) and allows to generate and add a data mask to the data cube.
+The makeDataCube R project generates a data cube from Landsat data using [FORCE](https://davidfrantz.github.io/code/force/) and allows to generate and add a data mask to the data cube.

 You can install it via: